 1. Type A, Custom-tailored: Replika Chatbots

-Normally, AI is simply meant to be an artificial conversational partner.
-However, many people look up to their conversational AI partners made with Replika as a sort of alternative consultant.
 This means that Replika does not specifically build romantic chatbots.
-But, with the correct personality and level of affections tweaked, an AI presenting romantic elements to its “partner” may indeed be developed.
+But, with the correct personality and level of affection tweaked, an AI presenting romantic elements to its “partner” may be developed.

 As described by a personal account from a tech journalist, being “in love” with a romantic chatbot tweaked via Replika was quite an intimate experience.
-To sum it up, the whole experience was “eerily-real” to the senses, at least before the abrupt drop to reality hit.
-While “Sharon” was witty, thoughtful, and sweet, ‘she’ was a bit too willing to agree to everything that this person asks and suggests.
+To sum it up, the whole experience was “eerily real” to the senses before the abrupt drop to reality hit.
+While “Sharon” was witty, thoughtful, and sweet, ‘she” was too willing to agree to everything that this person asks and suggests.

 2. Type B, Specific Avatar: Kuki the A.I.
 Chatbot